Template Letter

 [USE THIS SECTION TO ADDRESS CENSORSHIP OF SUPPORTIVE SYMBOLS]

 Teachers have always used flags and symbols in the classroom to make students feel welcome and express their values.
 For example, American and state flags are on display in many places, as are inspirational posters about student effort and achievement.
-Other teachers display prominent Black Americans during Black History Month, pennants representing the college they attended, or signs that thank veterans for their military service.
+Other teachers display posters of prominent Black Americans during Black History Month, pennants representing the college they attended, or signs that thank veterans for their military service.
 All of these symbols are in the classroom because teachers are allowed to express their support for and appreciation of the people in our communities and the values that we share.
 Similarly, these symbols [be more specific if possible; are we talking about Pride flags, safe space stickers, transgender rights posters, etc.?] are not in the classroom to divide students; they are there to offer support and affirmation to a group that too often has not felt welcome in school.
 Teachers that care for their students must also stand up for their students, and the [school/district] must allow teachers to do so by proudly displaying [these symbols].

 [CONCLUSION – USE FOR ALL]